alicepringle/alicepringle.github.io/_posts/2020-09-29-supervised-learning.markdown

 - Year Built = 0.523

 In addition, 3 strongly correlated categorical features are:
 - External Quality
 - Heating Quality
 - Kitchen Quality

-These each fall into 5 categories assessing Quality.
+These each fall into 5 categories assessing Quality: Ex, Gd, Fa, Ta.
 We can see the correlation between External Quality and Sale Price below:

 <img src="/assets/bio/correlation.png" alt="correlation" style="width:100%"/>

-It is important to consider deal with missing data but this isn’t always necessary.
-None of the features we have chosen have any missing data, so we can move on…
+Before we move on we need to concider missing data.
+In this case, none of the features we have chosen have any missing data so we can move on…

 **Training and Test Set**

-An important part of machine learning is to train the model only using TRAINING data.
+An important part of machine learning is to train the model only using **training** data.
 It’s best to set aside a subset of the data for testing as soon as possible.
-In this case we will use 80% of the set for training data and 20% of the test for testing data.
+A good rule of thumb is to use 80% for training data and 20% for testing data.
 Note that we shuffle the data before splitting.
 ```
 X = df[['OverallQual', 'YearBuilt', 'ExterQual', 'HeatingQC', 'KitchenQual', 'GrLivArea', 'GarageCars']]
 Y=df['SalePrice']